neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 ### Satisfactory
 * Have no errors or warnings reported by the linter
 * Passes all of the Gradescope tests for this function

 ### Meets minimum expectations
 * Have no errors or warnings reported by the linter
-* Passes at least one, fails but no more than 1 of the Gradescope tests for this function
+* Fails no more than one of the Gradescope tests for this function (while also passing at least one)

 ### Not Passing
 * Does not meet the minimum expectations.